 Primarily, authorities of the federal states are responsible for enforcing environmental requirements, regardless of whether they concern federal law.
 Their explicit competence depends on the act concerned and the administration structure of the federal state.
-On the federal level, only a few authorities are relevant, e.g. the Federal Ministry of the Environment (Bundesministerium für Umwelt) and the Federal Environmental Agency (Umweltbundesamt).
+On the federal level, only a few authorities are relevant, e.g. the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (Bundesministerium für Umwelt, Naturschutz, nukleare Sicherheit und Verbraucherschutz) and the Federal Environmental Agency (Umweltbundesamt).

-Legal instruments to enforce environmental requirements include forcing the permit holder to comply with the permit, levy an enforcement fine

-(Zwangsgeld), impose administrative fines (Bußgeld), carry out necessary measures at the expense of the operator (Selbstvornahme), revoke permits, or shut down a facility.
+Legal instruments to enforce environmental requirements include forcing a permit holder to comply with the permit, levy an enforcement fine (Zwangsgeld), impose administrative fines (Bußgeld), carry out necessary measures at the expense of the operator (Selbstvornahme), revoke permits, or shut down a facility.
 In rare cases, criminal liability is possible, even if no environmental damage has been caused.